 Creating runbooks for Hybrid Runbook Worker

 There is no difference in the structure of runbooks that run in Azure Automation and those that run on a Hybrid Runbook Worker.
-Runbooks that you use with each will most likely differ significantly though since runbooks for Hybrid Runbook Worker will typically manage local resources in your data center while runbooks in Azure Automation typically manage resources in the Azure cloud.
+Runbooks that you use with each most likely differ significantly though since runbooks for Hybrid Runbook Worker typically manage local resources in your data center, while runbooks in Azure Automation typically manage resources in the Azure cloud.